Azure/meta-azure-service-broker/docs/azure-sql-db.md

 **NOTE:**

-  * If the SQL server which you specify doesn't exist, the broker will create it.
-If it exists, the broker will re-use it and create database in it.
+  * If the SQL server which you specify doesn't exist, the broker will check the priviledge of creating server set in broker manifest.
+A new server will be created if allowed.

   * To see a list of collation values valid for use with Azure SQL Database, use this query: